Do you feel financially secure? What would it take for you to build a huge nest egg to become financially secure?

 Conventional wisdom says it’s mostly about investing better.
 It suggests you should focus on getting a higher return or lower fees.

 My experience, though, is surprisingly completely different.
 I have seen the full finances of thousands of people.
 The ones focused on investing usually had small portfolios.
 I call these people “performance maniacs”.
 This is a broad generalization with lots of exceptions, but mostly true.
-They were mostly young guys focused on investment returns, fees, dividends, market timing, the economy, etc. For some reason, the typical portfolios I have seen are only about $25,000.
+They were mostly young guys focused on investment returns, fees, dividends, market timing, the economy, etc. For some reason, the typical portfolios I have seen are usually under $200,000.

-By comparison, when I met people much less interested in investing with mutual fund portfolios and working with advisors, they tended to have much larger portfolios of $200-300,000.
-This is partly because they were usually older.
+By comparison, when I meet people much less interested in investing with mutual fund portfolios and working with advisors, they tend to have much larger portfolios of $300,000 to $1 million, and often much larger.
+This is partly because they are usually older.
 However, the comprehensive study by CIRANO1 in 2012 showed people with advisors had 4.2 times more financial assets – after adjusting for age, income, gender and almost 50 other factors.

 Many studies have shown that people working with advisors tend to have much larger investment portfolios, similar to my personal experience.